ABOUT

 "Erica Seccombe uses X-rays to produces 3D images.
 Her aim is to show how science and art can be combined."
 Photo: Jay Cronan, Canberra Times, FEBRUARY 20 2015

-Erica’s PhD GROW: experiencing Nature in the Fifth Dimension is a practice-led research project investigating time-resolved (4D) micro-X-ray Computed Tomography through immersive stereoscopic digital projection installations and 3D printing.
+My PhD, GROW: Experiencing Nature in the Fifth Dimension, is a practice-led research investigaing time-resolved (4D) micro-X-ray Computed Tomography through immersive stereoscopic digital projection installations and 3D printing.

 In the community

-Erica is currently Chair of Megalo Print Studio & Gallery (2020-), having re-joined the board in 2017.
-Traditionally trained in a printmaking and drawing, Erica is a proud member of Megalo and continues to be passionate about working in the Megalo studios, she has taken up many different roles as an exhibiting artist, a tutor, a staff member, and have been twice an artist in resident, and was previously a board member (from 2007) and Chair of the Board, (2010 - 2014).
+I have served twice as Chair of Megalo Print Studio & Gallery (2010 - 2014, 2020-2024), having first joined the board in 2007.
+Traditionally trained in a printmaking and drawing, I am a proud member of Megalo and continue to be passionate about working in the studios, where I have taken up many different roles as an exhibiting artist, a volunteer, a tutor, a staff member, and have been twice an artist in resident, and recently worked to help restructure the organisation for a sustainable future.

-2018-2022 Erica was an ANAT Board of Directors, the Australian Network for Art & Technology.
-She was a 2010 recipient of the ANAT Synapse Residency, and continued her support of ANAT as a Selection Committee Panel Member for the Synapse Residency 2015-2018.
+2018-2022 I was a member of the ANAT Board of Directors, the Australian Network for Art & Technology.
+I was a 2010 recipient of the ANAT Synapse Residency and continued my support of ANAT as a Selection Committee Panel Member for the Synapse Residency from 2015 to 2018.